 If your local area has an ordinance that covers home-based businesses, take a look at it to make sure that your plans are acceptable.
 These ordinances can vary widely, but most are logical and prevent you from running a commercial enterprise that would be damaging to the area where you live.
-For instance, a business that sees a lot of foot or car traffic is not likely to fly on a quiet cul-de-sac.
+For instance, a business like a rental management service that sees a lot of foot or car traffic is not likely to fly on a quiet cul-de-sac.
 Also, these ordinances often limit the number of employees a home-based business can have.

 You should take a trip to your city hall and check out what business licenses you need, if any.
 Failing to get a license can result in fines and penalties.
 Even if you aren't required to get a license, many municipalities require registration, which is less of an onerous process, but equally advised.